-At the time of the attack, Robert Poulin was 18 years old.
+At the time of the attack, Robert Poulin was eighteen years old.
 His father was a former pilot with the Royal Canadian Air Force who had left the military and become a school teacher.
 Robert's mother was a nurse who also volunteered as a lunchroom supervisor at an elementary school.
-Robert had three sisters - two older (one married and out of the home, and the other age 21) and one younger (age 7).
+Robert had three sisters - two older (one married and out of the home, and the other age twenty-one) and one younger (age seven).

 Several biological factors are of interest.
-First, Robert was born with a "pigeon-chest" (pectus carinatum), a deformity that results in the chest being convex.
+First, Robert was born with a "pigeonchest" (pectus carinatum), a deformity that results in the chest being convex.
 He also had poor vision, which interfered with his desire to become a pilot.
-In addtion, he reportedly always looked young for his age, was somewhat overweight, and reached puberty later than most kids.2 maintaining an outward appearance of tranquility.4 He went to church regularly, and had jobs delivering newspapers and working in a pizza shop.
-His parents described him as a very conscientious paperboy who at one time had two routes and never missed a day.5
+In addition, he reportedly always looked young for his age, was somewhat overweight, and reached puberty later than most kids.2

 Robert did not have a childhood history of violence or aggression.
-He was described as someone who "was never hostile and not the kind of person who held a grudge."3 His parents commented that Robert never seemed to be upset by much,
+He was described as someone who "was never hostile and not the kind of person who held a grudge."
+His parents commented that Robert never seemed to be upset by much, maintaining an outward appearance of tranquility.
+He went to church regularly and had jobs delivering newspapers and working in a pizza shop.
+His parents described him as a very conscientious paperboy who at one time had two routes and never missed a day.